 Route of Administration: retro-orbital sinus injections (IV).
 BCM IACUC approval of the procedure is in place and SATC staff are practicing the technique to become proficient.

-Dosage and volume to be administered: up to 5x1013 vg/kg in a volume of 50-100 l.
+Dosage and volume to be administered: 5x1013 vg/kg in a volume of 50-100 l.